vuejs/apollo/packages/docs/data/error-handling.md

 }
 ```

-Use `throws: 'always'` with try/catch for explicit error handling:
+Or with `throws: 'always'` and a try/catch:

 ```ts twoslash
 import { TypedDocumentNode } from '@apollo/client'